11 Reasons Why Thanksgiving Is The Best Holiday

 11. Finally, it’s refreshing when so many people stop at once to think about what they’re thankful for, versus continue calculating how they’re going to attain what they don’t yet have.

-(Importantly, the only turkey I really adore is the one above.
-I’ll be preparing roast leg of lamb, along with sweet-potato puree and pumpkin soup (the guts of our Halloween pumkin).
-Laura is preparing pumpkin-pecan pie.)
+Importantly, I typically prepare roast leg of lamb, not turkey, along with sweet-potato puree and pumpkin soup (the guts of our Halloween pumkin).